nfrangione/SSU-CS-351/Project-1/README.md

 ## Was there a trend in program execution time based on the length of the block chain?
   - Yes, runtime scales linearly (O(n)) with NUM_BLOCKS for all programs.
   - Each additional block requires one allocation and one data-fill (both O(1)), and the hash traversal visits every node once (O(n) total).
 So doubling the blocks roughly doubles the runtime.
-  - malloc scales the best — lowest per-node cost at every step. alloca's recursion overhead grows with block count, which hurts its scaling.
+  - malloc scales the best, with the lowest per-node cost at every step. alloca's recursion overhead grows with block count, which hurts its scaling.
   - list scales the worst because two heap allocations per node compounds at large N.

 ## Consider heap breaks, what's noticeable?
 Does increasing the stack size affect the heap?
 Speculate on any similarities and differences in programs?
   - Every program showed exactly 1 brk() call at every block count (10k, 100k, 1,000,000):
-  - The stack and heap are completely separate memory regions that grow toward each other from opposite ends of the address space. ulimit -s unlimited only raises the ceiling on how far the stack is allowed to grow downward — it says nothing to the heap and the heap allocator doesn't even know it happened.
+  - The stack and heap are completely separate memory regions that grow toward each other from opposite ends of the address space. ulimit -s unlimited only raises the ceiling on how far the stack is allowed to grow downward, as it says nothing to the heap and the heap allocator doesn't even know it happened.

 ## Considering either the malloc.cpp or alloca.cpp versions of the program, generate a diagram showing two Node.
 Include in the diagram the relationship of the head, tail, and Node next pointers.
 Show the size (in bytes) and structure of a Node that allocated six bytes of data include the bytes pointer, and indicate using an arrow which byte in the allocated memory it points to.